Shopify/checkout-sheet-kit-android/README.md

 App developers can use [lifecycle events](#monitoring-the-lifecycle-of-a-checkout-session) to monitor and log the status of a checkout session.

 For behavioral monitoring, [standard](https://shopify.dev/docs/api/web-pixels-api/standard-events) and [custom](https://shopify.dev/docs/api/web-pixels-api/emitting-data) Web Pixel events will be relayed back to your application through the `onWebPixelEvent` checkout event processor function.
-App developers should only subscribe to pixel events if they have proper levels of consent and are responsible for adherence to local regulations like GDPR and ePrivacy directive before disseminating these events to first-party and third-party systems.
+App developers should only subscribe to pixel events if they have proper levels of consent from merchants/buyers and are responsible for adherence to local regulations like GDPR and ePrivacy directive before disseminating these events to first-party and third-party systems.

 Here's how you might intercept these events: